2025–26 UEFA Women's Europa Cup

-The 2025–26 UEFA Women's Europa Cup is the inaugural season of the UEFA Women's Europa Cup, Europe's secondary women's club football tournament organised by UEFA.
-The competition features a straight knockout format, with every round, up to and including the final, played as a two-legged home-and-away tie.
+The 2025–26 UEFA Women's Europa Cup was the inaugural season of the UEFA Women's Europa Cup, Europe's secondary women's club football tournament organised by UEFA.
+The competition featured a straight knockout format, with every round (including the final) played as a two-legged home-and-away tie.

-The winners will automatically qualify for the third qualifying round of the champions path of the 2026–27 UEFA Women's Champions League.
+The final was played between BK Häcken and Hammarby IF.
+BK Häcken won 4–2 on aggregate.
+As winners, they qualified for the league phase of the 2026–27 UEFA Women's Champions League.

 Association team allocation

-The association ranking based on the UEFA women's country coefficients is used to determine the number of participating teams for each association:
+The association ranking based on the UEFA women's country coefficients was used to determine the number of participating teams for each association: